Yemi Alade: Advocacy

-On 23 September 2020, Yemi Alade was appointed a Goodwill ambassador for the United Nations Development Programme (UNDP) by the organization's administrator Achim Steiner.
-She pledged with the UNDP that her focuses on Sustainable Development Goals would be on inequality, empowering women and creating awareness for the impact of global climate change.
+On 23 September 2020, Alade was appointed a goodwill ambassador for the United Nations Development Programme (UNDP) by the organization's administrator Achim Steiner.
+She pledged with the UNDP that her focus on Sustainable Development Goals would be on inequality, empowering women and creating awareness for the impact of global climate change.
 On 30 October 2020, Alade performed her singles "True Love" and "Africa" at the TED virtual countdown global launch.
-The countdown is TED's initiative to accelerate solutions to climate crisis around the world.
-Before her performance, Alade spoke about being part of the community that challenges one another to finding ways to reduce carbon emissions globally.
+The countdown is TED's initiative to accelerate solutions to climate crises around the world.
+Before her performance, Alade spoke about being part of the community that challenges one another to find ways to reduce carbon emissions globally.

-2021

-Ever since Alade's appointment as a United Nations Development Programme ambassador, Her activism for the Sustainable Development Goals has increased as she has engaged in programmes and events that will help posit change to a better environment and gender based violence.
+Ever since Alade's appointment as a United Nations Development Programme ambassador, her activism for the Sustainable Development Goals has increased as she has engaged in programmes and events that will help posit change to a better environment and gender based violence.

-On 17 October 2021, Alade performed at the Earthshot Prize ceremony which took place at the Alexandra Palace, London at the invitation of the Royal family (The Duke and Duchess of Cambridge).
+On 17 October 2021, Alade performed at the maiden Earthshot Prize ceremony which took place at the Alexandra Palace, London at the invitation of the Royal family (The Duke and Duchess of Cambridge).
 The event is hosted by the Royal foundation and aimed to distribute prizes and awards to five individuals each year who help the environment substantially.
-Alade performed alongside Ed Sheeran, Shawn Mendes, Cold Play and KSI.
+Alade performed alongside Ed Sheeran, Shawn Mendes, Coldplay and KSI.
 According to Alade, The Royal family personally selected her song "Rain" to be performed at the event.

 On 2 March 2022, Alade was announced as the global ambassador of a Pan-African campaign called "It's Up To Us" in partnership with the Africa Centre For Disease Control and the MasterCard Foundation to encourage Africans get vaccinated against COVID-19.

 Legacy

-Yemi Alade has been mentioned by many artists like Tems, Ayra Starr, Guchi and Busiswa as an inspiration, mentor and role model.

-Tours

-Yemi Alade has gone on five world tours following her studio albums: